Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

-We evaluate this approach by training time-specialized logistic regression models using the Best-LR feature set for each of the four educational datasets.
+We evaluate \revinsert{the technique of} training \revinsert{multiple} time-specialized logistic regression models using the Best-LR \revinsert{and Best-LR+} feature set\revinsert{s using} the four educational datasets \revinsert{(additional results for AugmentedLR are provided by Table~\ref{tab:augmented_composite_model})}.
 In particular we induce the partitions using the splitting points $\{ 0, 10, 50, 100, 250, 500, \infty \}$.
-Figure~\ref{fig:perf_over_time} visualizes the results of a 5-fold cross-validation and shows the performance of a single \emph{generalist} Best-LR model trained using all available data.
-The use of time-specialized assessment models substantially improves prediction accuracy early on (i.e., during their first 10 question-response pairs) for all four datasets.
-For \texttt{EdNet KT3} and \texttt{Junyi} we observe AUC improvements of over $2\%$ in early on predictions compared to the generalist model.
-Also, for the same two datasets the overall performance (shown in Table~\ref{tab:composite_model}) achieved by combining the predictions of the individual time-specialized models yields an over $0.5\%$ increase in overall AUC scores and the time-specialized models consistently outperform the generalist model in each individual partition.
-For \texttt{ElemMath2021} and \texttt{Eedi} datasets the time specialized-models do not outperform the baseline consistently in each partition, but we still observe minor gains in predictive performance overall.
+Figure\revinsert{s}~\ref{fig:performance_over_time_bestlr} visualizes the results of a 5-fold cross-validation and \revinsert{compares predictive} performance \revinsert{with} a single \emph{generalist} Best-LR model trained using all available data. \revinsert{Figure~\ref{fig:performance_over_time_bestlr_plus} shows the corresponding experiment for Best-LR+.
+For both Best-LR and Best-LR+ feature sets} the use of time-specialized assessment models substantially improves prediction accuracy early on (i.e., during their first 10 question-response pairs) \revinsert{and mitigates the cold-start problem successfully} for all four datasets.
+For \texttt{EdNet KT3} and \texttt{Junyi} we observe AUC improvements of over $2\%$ \revinsert{and $0.8\%$} in early on predictions compared to the generalist \revinsert{Best-LR} \revinsert{and Best-LR+} model\revinsert{s respectively}.
+Also, for the same two datasets the overall \revinsert{Best-LR} performance (shown in Table~\ref{tab:composite_model}) achieved by combining the predictions of the individual time-specialized models yields an over $0.5\%$ increase in overall AUC scores and the time-specialized models consistently outperform the generalist model in each individual partition.
+For \texttt{ElemMath2021} and \texttt{Eedi} datasets the time-specialized \revinsert{Best-LR} models do not outperform the baseline consistently in each partition, but we still observe minor gains in predictive performance overall. \revinsert{Looking at the overall performance achieved by time-specialized Best-LR+ (Figure~\ref{fig:performance_over_time_bestlr_plus}) and time-specialized AugmentedLR models (Table~\ref{tab:augmented_composite_model}) we observe mixed results.
+While we observe consistent benefits for \texttt{EdNet KT3} and \texttt{Junyi15} the time-specialized models sometimes harm overall performance for \texttt{ElemMath2021} and \texttt{Eedi}.
+This might be due to the increased data intensity of the Best-LR+ and AugmentedLR models which we will discuss in more detail in Section~\ref{subsec:combining_multiple}.}